wjshark/Notes_On_Things/Houdini_Particles.md

     dead = 1;
   }
   ```
-- Delete by Age Condition
+- Delete by Age Condition Rand
   ```
   if (@age > rand(0.1,1.0)*15) {
       dead = 1;